grafana/metrictank/docs/operations.md

 ## Opentracing

-Metrictank supports opentracing via [Jaeger](http://jaeger.readthedocs.io/en/latest/) It can give good insights into why certain requests are slow, and is easy to run.
+Grafana Metrictank supports opentracing via [Jaeger](http://jaeger.readthedocs.io/en/latest/) It can give good insights into why certain requests are slow, and is easy to run.
 To use, enable in the config and point it at a Jaeger collector.